 The Ninja Foodi 6-in-1 Smart 10-qt.
 2-Basket Air Fryer with Smart Cook System arrived fully assembled in a cardboard delivery box.
 When I say ' fully assembled,' I mean that I didn't have to screw anything together other than to slot in the crisper plates and plug in the smart thermometer.

 When it was all assembled and washed, I took a step back to admire it.
-It doesn't take up too much space on the countertop, but that's so long as you don't also have a microwave, kettle, toaster, blender, coffee machine, and hob all on the same side of a compact kitchen.
-The air fryer can replace a microwave, providing that you don't regularly heat liquids, and it can toast bread, so that's two appliances that it could replace if you're tight on space.
+It doesn't take up too much space on the countertop, but that's so long as you don't have a microwave, kettle, toaster, blender, coffee machine, and hob on the same side of a compact kitchen.
+The air fryer can replace a microwave, providing that you don't regularly heat liquids, and it can toast bread, so those are two appliances that it could replace if you're tight on space.

 Ninja Foodi 6-in-1: Design